MauriceChiu7/cs593-rob-project/README.md

 Uses the PyBullet simulator to load UR5 onto a plane and use MPC to plan for a path.

 **Produces:**
-Upon completion the planning process, file `ur5sample.pkl` will be saved to `/cs593-rob-project/ur5/trainindDataWithEE` for playing back.
+Upon completion the planning process, file `ur5sample.pkl` will be saved to `/cs593-rob-project/ur5/trainindData` for playing back.

 ---

-**To generate multiple paths, run: `python3 generatePathsUr5.py`**
+**To generate multiple paths, run: `bash generatePathsUr5.sh`**

 **Description:**
 Calls the same code that's in `ur5.py` in a loop.
-Takes in two commandline arguments: starting_index and ending_index.
-Including the starting_index and excluding the ending_index.
-These indices are only for naming the generated paths so they don't overwrite each other.
-For example: `python3 generatePathsUr5.py 120 123` will generate 3 paths, `ur5sample_120.pkl`, `ur5sample_121.pkl`, `ur5sample_122.pkl`.

 **Produces:**
-Upon completion, multiple files named in the format `ur5sample_{index}.pkl` will be saved to `/cs593-rob-project/ur5/trainindDataWithEE`.
+Upon completion, multiple files named in the format `ur5sample_{index}.pkl` will be saved to `/cs593-rob-project/ur5/trainindData`.

 ---

 **To train the neural net with UR5 paths, run: `python3 train.py`**

 **Description:**
-This program will take all of the paths generated from the `ur5.py` or `generatePathsUr5.py` from `/cs593-rob-project/ur5/trainindDataWithEE` and train the neural network.
+This program will take all of the paths generated from the `ur5.py` or `generatePathsUr5.py` from `/cs593-rob-project/ur5/trainindData` and train the neural network.

 **Produces:**
 1. The model of the trained neural net: `UR5_V1_Model_2Layers_model1.pt` will be saved to `/cs593-rob-project/ur5/mult_models/UR5_V1_Model_2Layers`